-Coachella 2017 has already come and gone, but it's time to set our sites on Coachella 2018.
+Coachella 2019 will be here before you know it.
 The Indio music festival kicks off a season of live music weekends around the country—put simply, all eyes and ears are on Coachella this spring.
 Find out who played the best sets at the pre-summer music festival, which special guest showed up, what everyone is wearing and the best things to eat and drink between sets (spoiler: food from some of the best restaurants in Los Angeles).

 Coachella 2017 photos

 DJ Khaled brought out Rick Ross, Migos, 2 Chainz, A$AP Ferg, French Montana, Swae Lee and other surprises for his Sunday set at Coachella 2017